Chapter 11. Cloud Marketplaces

 The marketplace offerings consist of virtual machine images and templates.
-The templates orchestrate creation of all cloud resources necessary for the VM to run and be usable - virtual private networks, subnets, virtual firewalls etc. The templates also provide a simple to use UI wizards to deploy the whole solution.
+The templates orchestrate creation of all cloud resources necessary for the VM to run and be usable - database, virtual private networks, subnets, virtual firewalls etc. The templates also provide a simple to use UI wizards to deploy the whole solution.

 The virtual machine is designed to run a standalone CloverDX Server instance: